bridge-exe/form-a-formant/README.md

 Have you ever wanted to visualize your own personal idiolect?
 Amaze your friends by showing them your precise vocal range?
 No?
 Look no further.
 Using this simple minute-long test, you can create your own personal vowel chart!

-All that is needed is to record yourself saying each of the following words three times:
+All that is needed is to record yourself saying each of the following words three times, WITH CLEAR, DISTINCT BREAKS INBETWEEN THE WORDS:

 #### 1. heed    =   '/hid/'
 #### 2. hid     =   '/hɪd/'